Ravy-LFL/cstpH_OpenMM/README.md

 # cstpH_OpenMM
-This directory contains tests to devlop a cstpH method using OpenMM
+This repository contains tests to devlop a cstpH method using OpenMM